 If you click on each one of these categories, the graph below will show them individually.

-If you scroll down and take a look under the graph, you’ll discover more info about your channel you may find useful.
+If you scroll down and look under the graph, you will discover more information about your channel that you may find useful.
 There is a list of your top 5 viewed videos, and you can arrange them by average viewers, new followers, or new subscriptions.
-You may find out what categories are bringing new viewers and subscribers to your page.
+You may find out what categories bring new viewers and subscribers to your page.

 Who Are Your Viewers?

-You can also learn where your views come from as you’ll see the percentage of people who saw your videos because they are following your channel, they’ve been browsing your page, you appeared as a search result, or other.
+You can also learn where your views come from as you will see the percentage of people who saw your videos because they are following your channel, they have been browsing your page, you appeared as a search result or others.

-If people ended up on your channel from outside Twitch, you could see these stats as well.
+If people ended up on your channel from outside Twitch, you could also see these stats.

-Another category your viewers will be divided into is Views by Platform, so you’ll know if people watch your videos from the web, iPhone, Android, etc.
+Another category your viewers will be divided into is Views by Platform, so you will know if people watch your videos from the web, iPhone, Android, etc.

 The All-Important Stats

 Checking your stats often can be helpful in many ways.
-First of all, knowing how your subscribers watch your content can help you optimize it for the appropriate device.
-For example, if your stats show most of your viewers use the iOS or Android app, you should probably avoid adding too many stickers or text on the screen as your viewers won’t be able to see them clearly.
+First, knowing how your subscribers watch your content can help you optimize it for the appropriate device.
+For example, if your stats show most of your viewers use the iOS or Android app, you should probably avoid adding too many stickers or text on the screen as your viewers can not see them.

-Second of all, if you’re aspiring to become a Twitch affiliate or convert your channel into a source of income, it is certainly useful to track your stats and see what you can do to improve your streaming.
+Second, if you aspire to become a Twitch affiliate or convert your channel into a source of income, it is certainly useful to track your stats and see what you can do to improve your streaming.